TypesettingTools/CoffeeFlux-Aegisub-Scripts/README.md

 **Swap**

 The swap operation switches between two phrases.
-This is most commonly used in subs for localization.
+This is most commonly used in subs for localization decisions like name order.

 *Example*